aetperf/aetperf.github.io/_posts/2023-11-15-Parquet-file-sorting-test.md

 ### DataFusion

-DataFusion is writig several limited size Parquet files located in a common folder.
-In order to get a single sorted Parquet file, we use a arrow table and use `pyarrow.parquet` to write a single Parquet file.
+DataFusion is writing several limited size Parquet files located in a common folder.
+We did not find a way to change this file size threshold.
+In order to get a single sorted Parquet file, we used an arrow table and `pyarrow.parquet` to write a single Parquet file.

 ```python
 ctx = SessionContext()